-A smooth surface on the contrary is easy to clean, because of the smooth profile.
+Smooth surfaces on the contrary, are easy to clean, because of the smooth profile.
 That is also one of the reasons why surface roughness plays a great role in industries such as food processing and pharmaceutical industries.
-The surface is more hygienic and the smoothness decreases the risk of bacterial adhesion.
+The surface is more hygienic and it decreases bacterial adhesion.

 A rough surface is more likely to wear and has a larger amount of friction.
-The high friction coefficient means that there is more force needed to slide, than for a smooth surface.
+The high friction coefficient means that there is more force needed to slide, than for a smooth surface finish.

 In order to make the aluminium products’ surface more resistant to wear and corrosion, the electrolytic process, called anodizing, is used.
 It increases the thickness of the oxide layer on aluminium parts.
-However, this anodizing does affect the surface roughness, since the surface becomes slightly rougher than before the anodizing process.
+However, this anodizing does affect the Ra, since the surface becomes slightly rougher than before the anodizing process.